High-temperature superconductivity: History

 Timeline of superconductor discoveries.
-On the right one can see the liquid nitrogen temperature, which usually divides superconductors at high from superconductors at low temperatures.
+On the right is the liquid nitrogen temperature, which usually divides superconductors at high from superconductors at low temperatures.
 Cuprates are displayed as blue diamonds, and iron-based superconductors as yellow squares.
 Magnesium diboride and other low-temperature or high-pressure metallic BCS superconductors are displayed for reference as green circles.

 Superconductivity was discovered by Kamerlingh Onnes in 1911, in a metal solid.
 Ever since, researchers have attempted to create superconductivity at higher temperatures with the goal of finding a room-temperature superconductor.
 By the late 1970s, superconductivity was observed in several metallic compounds (in particular Nb-based, such as NbTi, Nb_{3}Sn, and Nb_{3}Ge) at temperatures that were much higher than those for elemental metals and which could even exceed 20 K.

 In 1986, at the IBM research lab near Zürich in Switzerland, Bednorz and Müller were looking for superconductivity in a new class of ceramics: the copper oxides, or cuprates.
 In that year, Bednorz and Müller discovered superconductivity in lanthanum barium copper oxide (LBCO), a lanthanum-based cuprate perovskite material, which had a transition temperature of 35 K (Nobel Prize in Physics, 1987).
 It was soon found that replacing the lanthanum with yttrium (i.e., making YBCO) raised the critical temperature above 90 K. Their results were soon confirmed by many groups.

 In 1987, Philip W. Anderson gave the first theoretical description of these materials, based on the resonating valence bond (RVB) theory, but a full understanding of these materials is still developing today.
 These superconductors are now known to possess a d-wave pair symmetry.
 The first proposal that high-temperature cuprate superconductivity involves d-wave pairing was made in 1987 by N. E. Bickers, Douglas James Scalapino and R. T. Scalettar, followed by three subsequent theories in 1988 by Masahiko Inui, Sebastian Doniach, Peter J. Hirschfeld and Andrei E. Ruckenstein, using spin-fluctuation theory, and by Claudius Gros, Didier Poilblanc, Maurice T. Rice and FC.
 Zhang, and by Gabriel Kotliar and Jialin Liu identifying d-wave pairing as a natural consequence of the RVB theory.
 The confirmation of the d-wave nature of the cuprate superconductors was made by a variety of experiments, including the direct observation of the d-wave nodes in the excitation spectrum through angle resolved photoemission spectroscopy (ARPES), the observation of a half-integer flux in tunneling experiments, and indirectly from the temperature dependence of the penetration depth, specific heat and thermal conductivity.